dpt/ChaseHQ/README.md

-# Pulling apart Chase H.Q. for the ZX Spectrum
+# Pulling apart _Chase H.Q._ for the ZX Spectrum

-Reverse engineering by David Thomas
+Reverse engineering by David Thomas, 2023-2024

 Project started: March 2023

 ![Using Spectrum Analyser to investigate the game, including turning the screen green](static-images/spectrum-analyser.png)

-This is the beginnings of a disassembly of the [ZX Spectrum version of Chase H.Q. by Ocean Software](https://spectrumcomputing.co.uk/entry/903/ZX-Spectrum/Chase_HQ).
-Initially this is only of the 48K version - and the first level/stage at that.
-The 128K version is better (loads all the levels at once, has AY music, menu screen animations, ...) but it has a lot more code to consider, so it's easier to start off with 48K stage 1 first.
+This is an in-progress disassembly of the [ZX Spectrum version of Chase H.Q. by Ocean Software](https://spectrumcomputing.co.uk/entry/903/ZX-Spectrum/Chase_HQ).
+So far this only covers the 48K version and the first stage of the game.
+The 128K version is better (loads all the levels at once, has AY music and menu screen animations) but it has a lot more code to consider, so it's easier to start off with 48K stage 1 first.

 In this repository is a [SkoolKit](https://skoolkit.ca/) _control_ file which you can use to disassemble the game.
 This works with the game when it is in a "pristine" just-loaded state.
 See below for how to make a pristine snapshot and instructions on how to drive SkoolKit.
 I've provided a Makefile to automate most of the required steps.

 The current disassembly is [here](https://dpt.github.io/ChaseHQ/).

-## WHY?
+## Why?

 To find out how it works! (and maybe one day we could make new levels...)

-## HOW TO
+## How To

 - Install SkoolKit: